10 Strength Training Tips For Runners, By A Sports Therapist

 We’ve all heard you shouldn’t skip leg day.
 But sometimes rest is more important.

 Rest is crucial for allowing your muscles to recover and grow stronger.
-Make sure to schedule rest days and stick to them.
+Schedule rest days and stick to them.

 Our bodies don’t get stronger in the gym.
-They get stronger when we rest and recover.
-When we are fully recovered, we perform better.
+They get stronger when we rest and recover, and when we are fully recovered, we perform better.

-Rest days give us a mental break too.
-If you are in the midst of a demanding training schedule, having to work out each day places a toll on the mind.
+Rest days also give us a mental break.
+If you are juggling a demanding training schedule, having to work out each day can be taxing on the mind.

-If you are training for a specific race, the gravity of running it can be quite daunting.
-Being able to switch off completely gives us the space to think about other things and enjoy time with family or friends.
+Switching off completely is great for mental health and gives us the space to think about other things and enjoy time with family or friends.

 Rest doesn’t necessarily mean sitting on the sofa watching Netflix, although it can if that’s what you want to do.